 Students in allied health programs who receive less than a 70% term GPA for a module must retake that module.
-Students in the business and technical programs must repeat the entire module if they fail any course within the module.
-Students in the Network Systems Support program must repeat any failed course.
+Students in the business programs must repeat the entire module if they fail any course within the module.
 A failing grade that must be repeated remains in effect in the GPA until the module/course is repeated and a new grade is earned.
-Students may repeat a failed module/course only once.
 If repeating the training is required, the length of the program must not exceed 1 1/2 times the planned program length in credits attempted.

-Students who receive a passing grade for a module or course but wish to repeat the module or course may do so (subject to seat availability), but they may repeat a completed module or course only once.
+Students who receive a passing grade for a module or course but wish to repeat the module or course may do so (subject to seat availability).

-When students repeat a module, the last grade received for that module replaces the original grade on the transcript (even if the original grade was higher) this new grade is used to calculate the cumulative GPA.
+When students repeat a module, the last grade received for that module replaces the original grade on the transcript (even if the original grade was higher).
+This new grade is used to calculate the cumulative GPA.
 Both grades will appear on the transcript.